139 texts in Kabbalah & Mysticism

 The way a river delta mirrors the branches of a tree?
 The way a family dynamic can mirror a national one?
 Kabbalah, the Jewish mystical tradition, suggests this isn't just a coinci...

 Yet, that’s precisely what the Zohar, the foundational text of Kabbalah, suggests.
-Specifically, there's a powerful statement in Tikkun (spiritual repair)ei Zohar (at the end of Ti...
+Specifically, there's a powerful statement in Tikkunei (spiritual repair) Zohar (at the end of Ti...

-We often think of the Torah as a set of rules and stories.
+The Torah is often remembered as a set of rules and stories.
 But what if I told you that those stories and rules are just the tip of the iceberg?
-The great Kabbalist, Baal HaSulam, w...
+The great Kabbalist, Baal HaSulam,...

-And according to some, this feeling has deep roots in how we relate to the most mystical parts of our tradition. : we often focus on the halakha, the practical laws, the dos and do...
+This feeling has deep roots in how we relate to the most mystical parts of our tradition. readers often focus on the halakha, the practical laws, the dos and don'ts.
+Important, abs...

 The great Kabbalist Baal HaSulam, in his introduction to the Zohar, speaks directly to that feeling.
 He paints a vivid picture of a soul yearning for connection, a connection that'...